-There are many situations that might make you think about getting support with your mental health.
+There are many situations that might make you think about getting support for your mental health.

 Going through a difficult time can make you feel down, sad or anxious for some time.
 You might feel overwhelmed and not able to think straight.
-If you have low energy, you might lack the motivation to do the things you usually do.
+If you have low energy, you might lack the motivation to do your normal activities.

 You might also be: